Stack Builders logo

 The main one is to decrease the number of requests made to retrieve the data.
 How is this achieved?
 Well, let’s make a comparison:

 You can use a NoSQL DB with a multi-table design, exactly as you would use a relational database.
-This means that if you want to retrieve the information to get a simple request like getting the orders of a user you will have to make two requests.
-One for the customers table, and another one for the orders table as you can see in this graphic:
+This means that if you want to retrieve the information to get a simple request like getting the orders of a user you will have to make two requests: one for the customers table, and another one for the orders table, as you can see in this graphic:

 Multiple Requests